LiamRussellNZ/movieApp/README.md

 ## Directory Structure

 ```
+.
 ├── .gitignore
+├── backend/
+│   ├── .env
+│   ├── config.js
+│   ├── models/
+│   │   └── Movie.ts
-├── package.json
+│   ├── package.json
+│   ├── routes/
+│   │   └── default.ts
+│   ├── server.js
+│   └── tsconfig.json
+├── documentation/
+│   ├── apiQueries/
+│   │   └── get_movies.md
+│   └── database/
-├── README.md
+│       ├── postgres_setUp.md
+│       └── postgress_setTable_insertValues.md
-├── src/
+├── frontend/
 │   ├── components/
 │   │   └── MovieList.tsx
+│   ├── package.json
-│   ├── models/
+│   ├── public/
-│   │   └── models.tsx
-│   ├── index.html
+│   │   ├── index.html
-│   └── index.tsx
+│   │   └── index.tsx
+│   └── tsconfig.json
-├── tsconfig.json
+├── README.md
 └── webpack.config.js
 ```

 ## Running Locally

 To run this project locally, you'll need to have Node.js and npm installed on your machine.
+This project is broken into two parts.
+The frontend (React pages) and the backend.
+You will need both running for the app to work.

 1. First, clone the repository to your local machine: